 - Stoic Spectacles: She has hidden her true feeling for quite a while.

 - Through His Stomach: Laughably averted in a hospital scene where Shin, recuperating from his injuries refuses to eat her bento.
 She does not take it well.

-- Together in Death: She takes the ki attack directly from Shin meant for Mitsuomi.
-As the blast tears through her body she confesses her love for Shin even though she knows he doesn't love her back, but because of her sacrifice Shin takes one of her acupuncture needles and with her help commits suicide.
+- Together in Death: She takes Shin's ki attack meant for Mitsuomi.
+As the blast tears through her body, she confesses her love for Shin even though she knows he doesn't love her back.
+After her sacrifice, Shin takes one of her acupuncture needles and with her help commits suicide.